 As a result of persona scoring rules, you can differentiate between visitors who browse a few pages on the site and accumulate points by chance, and visitors who can indeed be classified under a specific persona.
-When you edit persona threshold over time, this does not affect historical data and contacts above the old threshold remain associated with the persona.
+When you edit persona threshold over time, this does not affect historical data and visitors above the old threshold remain associated with the persona.

 Scoring rules are based on user activities on your website.
 Rules are not bound to one persona and can be scored against any persona with different values (anything different from zero is considered), depending on your requirements.